ahhzaky/google-clone/README.md

 # Google-Clone

-This is a Google-Clone and this app responsive.
+This is a Google-Clone with API Google Search and this app responsive.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).